 Now for the most important point – replicating your social media posts in an eBook is not enough, if you want your eBook to sell.
 You have to give extra value.
 Yes, some people may pay for the convenience of having the whole content series in one handy, accessible place, but the majority will need something more if you’re going to turn them into buyers.
 You’ve already demonstrated your knowledge and authority in your free content, but you have to do more than that to tempt people to buy.

-I gave my potential readers more value by adding an extra 24 storytelling techniques to the 26 I had already freely shared, creating a bumper eBook of 50 techniques.
+I gave my potential readers more value by adding an extra 24 storytelling techniques to the 26 I had already freely shared.
+By doing this, I created a bumper eBook of 50 techniques.
 I simply added the extra 24 pieces of content to my original Word document, and included even more classic, contemporary and original examples (including relevant excerpts from existing blog posts) of how the techniques could be used in context, throughout the whole eBook.
 This means that the buyers of the eBook are getting an upgraded version of the content I have already shared, alongside all the additional content.
 Upgraded + additional content = excellent value for money!

 Expanding the eBook